Satishwagh003/Customer-Segmentation/consumer behavior analysis using machine learning/README.md

-# Customer-segmentation-and-consumer-behavior-analysis
+# Customer segmentation and consumer behavior analysis

-(Please click on the Consumer buying behavior - Paul.ipynb above to see the detailed application of analytics and its interpretation)
+(Please click on the Consumer buying behavior - satish.ipynb above to see the detailed application of analytics and its interpretation)

 Brief Snapshot: